-Applicants should expect to receive their Passport in about four to six weeks.
-For an additional fee of $60.00, the process may be expedited, or shortened to 10 business days.
+Applicants should expect to receive their Passport in about 10 to 13 weeks.

 We continue to provide this service as a convenience to you.
 Ease of access and available parking are enhancements to this service.
 We look forward to continuing to serve you.